What primary photographic style do you identify with?

 Energetic, omnipresent, unobtrusive.
 I’m always there, always aware, always shooting.
 I believe the best images come from natural, unscripted, uninterrupted moments that are honest and real.
 Likewise, my post-production style is also simple and clean so that your personal style and preferences can take center stage.
 Your wedding day isn’t about me – it’s about you and the love that surrounds you.
 There may be some people who you may never see again after your wedding day, which is why I feel it’s important for you to spend your time interacting with the people you love instead of posing for the camera.
 For more insight on what I’m like during the wedding day, visit the “About” link above to read what other couples have to say about me!

 Yes.
 I am fully insured through Marsh U.S. Consumer Insurance.
 Having business insurance is required for a photographer to work at most wedding venues and reception sites.

 How many photographers do you work with?

 I generally prefer to work alone.
 I prefer to carry my own bag so I can have super quick access to my equipment.
 This helps me get the shot I want right when I see it happening.
 Photography is very reflexive for me and I like to blend into the scene so I can focus on the moments happening around me.
 Some weddings may benefit from having a second photographer on hand, but this is something that can be determined when discussing your wedding plans.
-For a second shooter (not just an “assistant, but an experienced photographer), the standard fee is $750 for the day.

 Do you guarantee your presence at the actual event?